AboutLocal/DevOpsCodeChallenge/README.md

 Please restart.
 When you're done, check your finished results into a public (or password protected) git repository and share it with us along with the URL to access the up and running square machine.
 Please leave the application up and running, as we will have you show us more about your work and how you did it in your tech deep dive.
 If you have time, knowledge and desire, please also implement a CI/CD system that we can use to deploy new code, which you can show us in your interview.
 Tell us what else you think we need, and if you have time and desire build it for us.

 Please include any code you used to setup AWS in the git repository.
-If you used the AWS, please provide a high-level summery of the things you did in the AWS console to get this up and running via email.
+If you used the AWS, please provide a high-level summery of the things you did in the AWS console to get this up and running in a file called AWS.md in the root of your git reposiotry..